Articles

 Your SSDI benefits can be increased by: (1) working 35 years minimum; (2) signing up for spousal benefits; (3) signing up for dependent benefits; (4) monitoring your income; (5) cost of living adjustment, and (6) recalculation of disability benefits.

-Sedentary Work Restrictions Explained
+Sedentary Work Restrictions Defined

 This Is Why It’s So Difficult To Get SSDI

-Sedentary Vs. Light Work: The Differences Explained
+Sedentary Work vs Light Duty: The Differences Explained